jinscodes/Blog_nextJS/data/posts/localhost-ip.md

 > It is essential to inform you of a port at the start of the program, but some automatically select a port that is not being used

+### 127.0.0.1

+This is the IP address, the local IP address of the current device, and is only available on the device itself.

+This 127.0.0.1 can be used by your computer even when you are not connected to the Internet,

+It is convenient to develop and test programs.
+The programs we debug are linked to this IP address.

+##### Configuration of IP

+The common IP addresses we see are formalized as X.X.X.X, and are divided into four dotted segments.

+In practice, it is a 32-bit binary number, divided into four 8-bit segments, and displayed by converting the binary number into decimal.

 ---

 [](https://devocean.sk.com/blog/techBoardDetail.do?ID=165818&boardType=techBlog)